 So here we have one of the prettiest late spring flowering Gladiolus, crimson red flowers with creamy white markings.
 These markings only appear on the lower three petals the upper petals being plain red.

-In its natural environment it would grow in damp soils, however ours grows in a dry area and receives very little supplementary water.
+In its natural environment it would grow in damp soils, wet rocky cliffs and near waterfalls, hence one common name of ‘Waterfall Gladioli’ however ours grows in a dry area and receives very little supplementary water.

-Reaching around 50cm (18 inches) in height, plant in groups of 3 or more.
+It grows from corms, produces strikingly colourful flowers and reaches around 50cm (18 inches) in height.
+Plant in groups of 3 or more.
 Over time they will form a clump and can be divided when dormant.

 This Gladiolus cardinalis hybrid has been in cultivation for many years, and is readily available from good specialist nurseries.